theme6/wp-portkey/README.md

 ## Building
 Run `grunt build`, to build your theme.
 During build the CSS and JS files are concatenated, minified and revision-ed.
 This is done using [Grunt Usemin task](https://github.com/yeoman/grunt-usemin).

-Follow the **exact** tags and attributes shown to include js and css files.
+Follow the **exact** tags and attributes shown below to include js and css files.
 Since we are replacing the `get_template_directory_uri()` with a string search and replace during the build process.

 In header.php
 ```html